getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 //# sourceMappingURL=http://example.org/js/app.js.map
 ```

-While making source maps available to Sentry from your servers is the easiest integration, it is not always advisable:
+While making source maps available to Sentry from your servers is the most natural integration, it is not always advisable:

 -   Sentry may not always be able to reach your servers.
 -   If you do not specify versions in your asset URLs, there may be a version mismatch